0xC0000054/sc4-discord-rich-presence/README.md

 The plugin should write a `SC4DiscordRichPresence.log` file in the same folder as the plugin.
 The log contains status information for the most recent run of the plugin.

+If the log file was not created, ensure that `discord_game_sdk.dll` is in the `Apps` folder next to `SimCity 4.exe` and that the Microsoft Visual C++ 2022 x86 Redistribute has been installed.

 # License

 This project is licensed under the terms of the MIT License.